tillchen/Hugo_Personal_Website/content/posts/2020-05-22-Computer-Networks-Notes.md

 5. Port restricted cone NAT also includes the restriction for the port number.

 6. Symmetric NAT: only the external host that receives a packet can send a UDP packet back to the internal host.

+## Domain Name System (DNS)

+### Overview and features

+1. DNS provides a global infrastructure to map human friendly domain names into addresses. - name resolution.

+2. The resolver is typically tightly integrated into the OS or more precisely the standard libraries.

+3. Most hosts do not resolve names themselves but instead the resolver is sending recursive queries to a domain name resolver.

+4. Administration of the name space can be delegated.

+5. The original DNS protocol doesn't provide sufficient security.
+There's no reason to trust DNS responses.

+6. DNS labels are case-insensitive.

+7. The absolute paths ending at the virtual root node end with a trailing dot.

+### Resource Records

+### Message Formats

+### Security and Dynamic Updates

+### Creative Usage

 ## References